aacharlotte/MPI-Status-Prediction-Project/README.md

 - **Precision vs Recall:** Higher precision for the negative class (0.91) than the positive class (0.89), but both are generally very good.
 The model seems slightly more conservative about labeling a prediction positive (poor).
 Some true positives (truly poor) can be missed due to this.

 **Comparison of Averages**
--Macro Avg (0.85): Quite a good score.
+- Macro Avg (0.85): Quite a good score.
-Weighted Avg (0.90): Because the negative class has many more samples, this average is pulled much closer to its performance and matches the overall accuracy
+- Weighted Avg (0.90): Because the negative class has many more samples, this average is pulled much closer to its performance and matches the overall accuracy

 ---